 John E. Marriott/agefotostock

-In the 2021 legislative session, Idaho and Montana passed laws with the intention of eradicating 85-90% of their respective statewide wolf populations.
 Wolf conservation groups filed a petition to restore federal protections to the Northern Rocky Mountain wolf population citing concerns about the threat of aggressive hunting policies to the decades of progress towards recovery.
 The USFWS initiated a full status review, but missed its own deadline to report the results.
 In response to the missed deadline, the Center for Biological Diversity, the Humane Society of the United States, Humane Society Legislative Fund, and Sierra Club filed a lawsuit against USFWS.

-Delisting Resources
+Further Resources

 Adults